-How Periodontal Disease Develops in Pets:
+How Periodontal Disease in dogs Develops:

-The cause of gum disease is the same in cats and dogs as it is in people.
+The cause of periodontal disease in dogs is the same in cats and dogs as it is in people.
 Gum disease is an infection resulting from build-up of soft dental plaque on the surfaces of the teeth around the gums.
 The bacteria in dental plaque irritate the gum tissue if plaque is allowed to accumulate, which often leads to infection in the bone surrounding the teeth.
 Hard dental tartar (calculus) consists of calcium salts from saliva deposited on plaque.
 Tartar starts to form within a few days on a tooth surface that is not kept clean, and provides a rough surface that enhances further plaque accumulation.
 Once it has begun to grow in thickness, tartar is difficult to remove without dental instruments.

-Consequences of Periodontal Disease
+Consequences of Periodontal Disease in dogs

 Bad breath is the most common effect noted by owners.
 However, this is often only the tip of the iceberg.
 The gums become irritated, leading to bleeding and oral pain, and your cat or dog may lose its appetite or drop food from its mouth while eating.
 The roots may become so severely affected that some teeth become loose and fall out.
 Bacteria surrounding the roots gain access to the blood stream (“bacteremia”).
 Studies have shown that dogs with severe periodontal disease have more severe microscopic damage in their kidneys, heart muscle and liver than do dogs with less severe periodontal disease.